[Solved] Android USB Device Not Recognized But Charging Error

 Step 4: Select the Uninstall option.

-Step 5: Permit your Windows in order to Uninstall a driver from the machine.
+Step 5: Permit your Windows to Uninstall a driver from the machine.

 Step 6: Disconnect & reconnect your Android again.